state-adapt/state-adapt/apps/docs2/docs/guide/thinking-reactively/imperative-trap.md

 With declarative code, you can understand _what_ something is from its initial description.
 It isn't broken up into pieces describing _how_ it should be assembled later and elsewhere.

 Humans and AI can both understand declarative code more easily, thanks to descriptions being contained and having more limited context.
+Instead of spaghetti code, it's more like... ravioli code.

 In this diagram of an imperative Angular codebase, the only change was converting it to declarative code: